Aider-AI/aider/docs/benchmarks.md

 The
 [diff-func](https://github.com/paul-gauthier/aider/blob/main/aider/coders/editblock_func_coder.py)
-format requests original/updated edits to be returned using the function call API.
+format requests a list of possibly multiple original/updated edits to be returned using the function call API.

 ```
 {